Juniperus scopulorum: Pleistocene distribution

 Towards the end of the Last Glacial Period, from 13,500 to 10,000 years before the present, Rocky Mountain juniper grew at much lower elevations in what is now the great basin and desert Southwest.
 Evidence from pack rat middens show that plant vegetation zones were 300 to 1100 meters lower in elevation than they are at present.
 In the Southern Rockies in what is now Colorado and Wyoming juniper woodlands were about 600 meters lower than in the modern Holocene epoch.
 The relic groves still found on the Great Plains and the Laramie Basin in Wyoming are likely remnants of this older distribution.
-During the ice age the north of its present range was largely covered in glaciars and far too cold for it in areas not covered in ice with populations only reaching as far north as present day south-eastern Wyoming, southeastern Oregon, southern Idaho, and northern Colorado insolated refuges.
+During the ice age the north of its present range was largely covered in glaciers and far too cold for it in areas not covered in ice with populations only reaching as far north as present day south-eastern Wyoming, southeastern Oregon, southern Idaho, and northern Colorado insolated refuges.